How To Adjust To London Weather

-If you’re an international student who hails from warmer climes you may be finding it a little difficult to adjust to London.
+If you’re an international student who is living in London student accommodation and hails from warmer climes, you may be finding it a little difficult to adjust to London.
 Not only is it a complex city to wrap your head around but London weather can take a while to get used to, even if it is milder than other places in the UK.
 To help you adjust to the temperature shock we’re looking at ways you can speed up the process of getting comfy in your new city.

 Don’t let the light get you down

 London’s latitude can really affect the daylight that you receive throughout the year, whatever the season.
 It means that as soon as the clocks go back in October the days are drastically shorter and you’ll often find you travel in the dark to lectures both in the morning and in the evening.
 If you come from a sunny country you may find that this lack of light gets you down.
 After all, the sun does have an effect on our hormones, so it’s quite normal to feel a bit low if you’re not getting enough natural light.

 On the other hand, the summer days can feel almost excessively long as the sun rises around 4am and won’t set until long after 9 o’clock in the evening.
 As great as it will be to see the sun after a long winter, sleep is still an essential part of life!
 Thankfully there are ways to combat all these issues, such blackout blinds in the summer and getting out in the daylight in winter.
 But what about the actual weather in these seasons?